 Everyone wants to save money on car insurance, especially if you opt for a monthly payment plan.
 Every insurer calculates rates differently, so what you pay for an auto insurance policy will vary.
-Insurance providers take many factors into consideration, including your driving record, credit score, car mileage, location, and more.
+Insurance providers take many factors into consideration, including your driving record, credit score, car mileage, location, vehicle type, and more.

 Consumers on a budget usually want monthly installments because they’re quick and require less upfront, but there are other ways to save some cash and find cheap car insurance.